-1) Function and role of Outside Directors and Outside Audit & Supervisory Board Members in achieving proper corporate governance
+Function and role of Outside Directors and Outside Audit & Supervisory Board Members in achieving proper corporate governance

-The Company had three (3) Outside Directors and two (2) Outside Audit & Supervisory Board Members as of March 26, 2014.
-Outside Directors provide management with advice and supervision from an independent and objective perspective, based on their extensive experience and wide-ranging knowledge as managers of global companies, and their expertise in strategic planning and investing.
-Outside Audit & Supervisory Board Members audit the Company using their expertise and vast experience as a lawyer in corporate legal affairs, as a corporate manager, and as a graduate school professor.
+The Company had three (3) Outside Directors and two (2) Outside Audit & Supervisory Board Members as of March 27, 2015.

+Outside Directors provide management with advice and supervision from an independent and objective perspective, based on extensive experience and wide-ranging knowledge as managers of global companies, and expertise in strategic planning and investing.
+Outside Audit & Supervisory Board Members audit the Company using vast experience and knowledge as a corporate executive and professor at the graduate school level and significant expertise as a certified public accountant and attorney.

-To evaluate the independence and objectivity of Outside Directors and Outside Audit & Supervisory Board Members, the Company has formulated "Standards for Selecting Independent Outside Officers," based on the standards established by the Tokyo Stock Exchange for judging the independence of officers.
+To evaluate the independence and objectivity of Outside Directors and Outside Audit & Supervisory Board Members, the Company has formulated "Standards for Selecting Independent Outside Officers," based on the standards established by the Tokyo Stock Exchange, Inc. for judging the independence of officers.